Inna1201/README-Generator-Inna-s-Node.js-Challenge/myREADME.md

 # Project requirements
-Create a command-line application that generates a README file by using the Inquirer package.
+Create a command-line application that generates a README file from a user's input using the Inquirer package.